LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer: Experiments

 \textbf{Conditional embedding configurations.} We do not consider foreground images in this ablation study as the embeddings are simply image features.
 Whereas for foreground texts, we examine the importance of text length embeddings and text class embeddings by progressively removing them from the training.
-From Table~\ref{tab:ablation_study} bottom section we observe:

-(1) Comparing Row 5 and 6, text length embeddings are beneficial all around.
+From Table~\ref{tab:ablation_study} bottom section we observe: (1) Comparing Row 7 and 8, text length embeddings are beneficial all around.
 We reason that text length is a strong indicator of a proper text box size.
 This validates the strong positive correlation between text lengths and box sizes.

-(2) Comparing Row 6 and 7, text label embeddings serve as an essential role in the generation.
-LayoutFID deteriorates significantly without text label embeddings (Row~7) as boxes of similar texts tend to collapse to the same regions (referring to the 0.0 misalignment).
+(2) Comparing Row 8 and 9, text label embeddings serve as an essential role in the generation.
+Layout FID and Layout KID deteriorate significantly without text label embeddings (Row~9) as bounding boxes of similar texts tend to collapse to the same regions (referring to the 0.0 misalignment).
 This implies that text content itself is not as discriminative as text labels to differentiate box parameters.
-This also explains why a variety of layout datasets and models have to involve box labels.

-\subsection{Comparisons to baselines}
+\subsection{Comparisons to Baselines}

-\textbf{Quantitative} comparisons are in Table~\ref{tab:eval}.
-We test three of our alternative model variants: GAN-, VAE-, and VAE-GAN-based.
-For intuitive understanding of the tables, we visualize each row into a radar plot in Fig.~\ref{fig:radar_plot}.
-Each corner of the radar plot corresponds to a metric.
-We observe:

-(1) On our ad banner dataset, at least one of our variants outperforms all the baselines in terms of realism and accuracy.
-Our LayoutDETR-GAN achieves the second best in terms of regularity.
-The margin to the best baseline is minor.
-This evidences the efficacy of our understanding of multi-modality and sophisticated loss configurations.

-(2) On CGL Chinese ad banner dataset, our variants lead in the most important realism metrics by significant margins.
-LayoutTransformer achieves a similarly balanced performance.
-READ and Vinci lead in the accuracy metrics yet significantly underperform in at least one other metric.

-(3) On CLAY dataset, at least one of our variants outperforms all the baselines in all metrics.
-Our efficacy generalizes in at least these two multimodal foreground domains: texts and images.

-(4) By overviewing the radar plots on all three datasets, our LayoutDETR-GAN variant (the third to the right) achieves near-top overall measures with the most balanced performance and without shortcomings.
-We therefore apply this variant for the following system design and user study.
-All baselines miss at least one measurement by a significant margin on at least one dataset.
-This is due to their generators by nature not being designed for multimodal conditions.